 Geospatial-ICT technologies are making an impact lead due to globally accessible solutions.
 We are witnessing a massive growth of innovations built on open digital geospatial data through affordable mobile technologies, and these are tackling major challenges, such as rapid urbanization, degradation of marine and land environments, and humanitarian crises.
 The number of experts needed is growing, but also the required skills, capabilities and attitudes are changing.
 New generation HEI graduates need to be competent with the novel technologies, but equally they need to master the interface between technologies’ potential and societies’ emerging needs, working in a multi-stakeholder environment creating innovative and impact-based solutions.

 1. The Tanzanian universities have improved management and teaching capacities in socially innovative geospatial and ICT education

 2. Students have open access and wider usage of digital e-learning assets in the Tanzanian HEIs

 3. The Tanzanian Geospatial and ICT students have improved digital skills and multi-competences at undergraduate level (BA, BSc)

-GeoICT4e is grounded on the long-term and well-established cooperation between University of Turku (UTU) and the four Tanzanian HEIs (UDSM, ARU, SUA, SUZA).
-Collaboration is now expanding with three added partners: TUAS and Novia UAS from Finland, and MoCU from Tanzania.
-The joint effort of Our large eight-university consortium enables development and institutional delivery of innovative and scalable geospatial and ICT e-learning services for Tanzanian HEI students, and beyond.
+GeoICT4e is grounded on the long-term and well-established cooperation between University of Turku (UTU) and the four Tanzanian HEIs UDSM, ARU, SUA, and SUZA.
+Collaboration is now expanding with three added partners: Turku UAS and Novia UAS from Finland, and MoCU from Tanzania.
+The joint effort of our large eight-university consortium enables development and institutional delivery of innovative and scalable geospatial and ICT e-learning services for Tanzanian HEI students, and beyond.